 Technology

-This niche is also quite profitable, considering that most people would want to find reviews of a certain device or gadget before making the decision to purchase.
+This niche is also quite profitable, considering that most people would want to find reviews of a certain device or gadget before deciding to purchase.
 Tech niches also include discussing the features of a product in detail as well as relating first-hand experiences of using the item.
-Check out the following channels to learn how to become a YouTuber by creating reviews on YouTube!
+Check out the following channels to learn how to become a YouTuber by creating tech reviews on YouTube!

 Creators and their income: